John Zachary Fitch

 Linux

-What: Run the official Claude Desktop app on Linux using compatibility stubs and a bubblewrap sandbox.
+What: Run the official Claude Desktop app's Cowork mode natively on Linux using compatibility stubs and a bubblewrap sandbox.

-Why it matters: Makes Claude a first-class Linux tool without sacrificing isolation.
+Why it matters: Makes Claude Desktop a first-class Linux application without sacrificing isolation.
+Avoids a virtual machine layer by sandboxing the application via bubblewrap directly on the host.

 Note: Unofficial community project; no proprietary Claude code is committed.